Saved: November 25th 2013December 14th 2011

-Salento is a quaint little town nestled amongst breathtaking mountainous views and is also part of the coffee triangle.
+Salento is a quaint little town nestled amongst breathtaking, mountainous views and is also part of the infamous coffee triangle.
 Nicklas and I decided to check it out a few weekends ago and had to tear ourselves away from it.

-La Serrano, the hostel we stayed at, is located almost 2km outside of the city, and it couldn’t have been in a better location.
-The hostel is really a ranch house surrounded by a stunning, 360 degree views.
+La Serrano, the hostel we stayed at, is located almost 2km outside of the town, and it couldn’t have been in a better location.
+The hostel is really a ranch house surrounded by stunning 360 degree views.
 We both agreed that the rooms like the hostel had would easily charge well over $100 USD/night back at home, and this place only charges from a range of $15-40 USD/night!
 Incredible!

 Unfortunately, it rained most of the weekend.
 This meant that we had to cancel our horseback riding plans, couldn’t really go hiking, and on Saturday, it stopped us from making it to a coffee farm (which was no biggie as we made it to one the next day).
-But in light of the bad weather, we found ourselves in awe of every single view we came across or kept meeting, drank, and basically found ourselves laughing hysterically almost the entire weekend.
-We chose not to hang out with other gringos
+But in light of the bad weather, we found ourselves in awe of every single view we came across, drank, and basically found ourselves laughing hysterically almost the entire weekend.
+We chose not to hang out with other gringos at the hostel

-at the hostel, found ourselves playing Colombian pool at this local bar the latter two nights (I was the only girl the first night, then one of three the other), and we even won a round against these awesome Colombian players!
+and found ourselves playing Colombian pool at this large local billiards bar the latter two nights (I was the only girl the first night, then one of three the other), and we even won a round against these awesome Colombian players!
+Haha!

 There are more photos below